nsmsn/personal-site-v2/src/now.md

 ## Volunteering
-I'm serving my final year as a vestry member at [St. James' Episcopal Church](http://stjamesknox.org) in 2021.
+I’m serving my final year as a vestry member at [St. James’ Episcopal Church](http://stjamesknox.org) in 2021.

-We're continuing to build <strong>people power</strong> with [Justice Knox](http://justiceknox.org) in this organization's fifth year.
-I'm getting involved with the affordable housing research team and leading a network team again.
+We’re continuing to build <strong>people power</strong> with [Justice Knox](http://justiceknox.org) in this organization’s fifth year.
+I’m getting involved with affordable housing research and leading a network team again.